Quadrastate

-Quadrastate is a mini-album by English electronic music group 808 State.
+Quadrastate is a mini-album by the British electronic music group 808 State.
 It was released in July 1989 through Creed Records.
-It contains the original version of "Pacific State", one of the most popular tracks by 808 State, which later made the band famous after extended airplay on BBC Radio 1 led to the band being signed to major label ZTT Records.
+The album contains the original version of "Pacific State", one of the most popular tracks by 808 State, which later made the band famous after extended airplay on BBC Radio 1 led to them being signed to major label ZTT Records.